mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 12:33 Build the project
 12:38 I just noticed that the building failed so let's check what's going on...
-12:56 I guess I'm gonna fix this tomorrow in class 11/3/2021 9:59 just fix my first error, I had to modify the startup.cs service'AddContext' with using statement: using MathyBooksStore.DataAccess.Data;
+12:56 I guess I'm gonna fix this tomorrow in class

+11/3/2021 9:59 just fix my first error, I had to modify the startup.cs service'AddContext' with using statement: using MathyBooksStore.DataAccess.Data;
 10:14 Just added a static class in MathyBooks.Utility 10:25 add a customer areas to area
 10:35 add a new amin area in areas
 10:31 my project is not running

+11/8/2021 12:19 My project wasn't running so I had to back to slide and try to figured out what I've missed 12:20 had to add the views file and all it's contents in customer/areas folder...I almost cry because of this 12:22 Now let start with the Part 2 of the project 12:24 Before to start the second part of the project, lemme make sre there are no errors by building my solution 12:25 Gooddddd....now review the appsettings.json, all goodd 12:26 so next, I'm gonna modify the database name in the appsettings.json on the default connection and save it 12:30 and now adding the migrations in the PMC by running the following command: add-migration AddDefaultIdenityMigration 12:32 The build succeeded but I got this message: Your target project 'MathyBooksStore' doesn't match your migrations assembly 'MathysBooks.DataAccess'.
+Either change your target project or change your migrations assembly.
+Change your migrations assembly by using DbContextOptionsBuilder.
+E.g. options.UseSqlServer(connection, b => b.MigrationsAssembly("MathyBooksStore")).
+By default, the migrations assembly is the assembly containing the DbContext.
+Change your target project to the migrations project by using the Package Manager Console's Default project drop-down list, or by executing "dotnet ef" from the directory containing the migrations project.
+12:43 I had to hange the default project to MathysBooks.DataAccess and run the the command again 12:44 Done for today